 Vintage Sandwich Filling Ideas

-- Date and nut meat: Chopped dates and nut-meat moisten with orange juice makes an excellent filling.
+- Dates and nut meat: chopped dates and nut meat moistened with orange juice make an excellent filling.

-- Cucumber and peanut butter: Pare cucumbers slice thin and crisp one hour in ice water.
+- Cucumber and peanut butter: Pare cucumbers, sliced thin and crisp, for one hour in ice water.
 Use a leaf of lettuce and boiled cream dressing.
-A spoon full of peanut butter added to the dressing while hot makes a delicious flavor in the filling.
+A spoonful of peanut butter added to the dressing while it's hot gives the filling a delicious flavor.

-- Baked bean and catsup: Cold baked beans mashed and seasoned with tomato catsup and a few drops of onion juice and spread between thin slices of buttered brown bread is a sandwich the young folks enjoys.
+- Baked bean and catsup: The young folks enjoy sandwiches made with cold baked beans that are mashed and seasoned with tomato catsup and a few drops of onion juice and spread between thin slices of buttered brown bread.

-- Sardine and egg: Sardines from which the bones have been removed are made into a paste with lemon juice and used with a leaf of lettuce.
+- Sardines and eggs: Sardines from which the bones have been removed are made into a paste with lemon juice and used with a lettuce leaf.
 Very thin slices of hard-boiled eggs may be added.

 - Pimento cheese and pickle: Pimento cheese grated and mixed with a little tart chopped pickle and some chopped nut meat and moistened with thick mayonnaise is delicious with buttered graham bread.

-- Chicken giblet and egg: Drop chicken giblets into boiling water and simmer until tender.
-Avoid the use of too much water.
-To the giblets of one chicken add one hardboiled egg.
+- Chicken giblets and egg: Drop the chicken giblets into boiling water and simmer until tender.
+Avoid using too much water.
+To the giblets of one chicken, add one hardboiled egg.
 Then put the giblets and the egg through a meat grinder and stir into a paste with just enough mayonnaise or thick cream to hold it together.
-Season with salt and pepper or use tomato catsup.
+Season with salt and pepper to taste or use tomato sauce instead.